ShannonH-LTU/Talis-Aspire-Primo-NDE-Integration/README.md

 This add-on is configured via Alma's Add-On Configuration.
 Upload a JSON configuration file with the following structure.

-See [talis-aspire-config-example.json](talis-aspire-config-example.json) for a complete configuration template.
+See [talis-aspire-config-example.json](talis-aspire-config-example.json) in this repo for a complete configuration template.

 **Note:** The example file contains an `_instructions` field at the top for guidance.
-Remove this field before uploading to Alma.
+Remove this field before uploading to Primo.

 ### Configuration Fields